Care Guide

 The feeding routine

-2. Prepare the bowl.
-If she pops back out while you're doing it, stop, make eye contact โ€” she knows to go straight back in without you having to repeat yourself.
+2. If she pops back out while you're dishing up, stop, and make more eye contact โ€” she knows to go straight back in without you having to repeat yourself.

-3. Bring the bowl over to her, and she should tuck in once you lay it down - no release word needed
+3. Bring the bowl over to her, and she's usually pretty chill until you lay it down.
+She should tuck in after that, no release word needed.

 If she doesn't finish